mobarski/sandbox/fc/README.md

 ## About

-**ITSY-8** is a fantasy computer that you can use to make, play and share tiny retro-looking games and programs.
+**ITSY-8** is a framework that you can use to make, play and share tiny retro-looking games and programs.

+Its API is similar to the API of the most popular fantasy console - PICO-8

+- TODO - something about focus on low cost of development
-- TODO - something about changable resolution
+- TODO - something about fantasy consoles + changable resolution + sprite size
 - TODO - something about smartphones
-- TODO - something about low cost of development
-- TODO - something about children
+- TODO - something about learning / teaching

 ## Roadmap

 - graphics API
-	- banks as greyscale -> [x]spr [x]map [ ]font
-	- draw greyscale colors in shader [x]prototype
-	- all banks are equal (font vs map/spr)
-	- get/set pixel [x]screen [ ]bank
-	- shadow options
-	- pal as in pico ?
-	- palt as in pico ?
-	- print options -> remove ^x
-	- fillp in shader [x]prototype
-	- fget, fset
-	- pico8 compatibility
+- gif recorder
 - map API
 - input API
 - sprite editor
 - audio API [x]prototype
 - map editor
 - shell
-- gif recorder
 - code editor
 - sfx editor
 - net API